Personal budgets and direct payments

 - You can ask for a mixture of the above

-The money should help you look after yourself and manage everyday tasks to stay independent for longer and make sure you can continue getting out and about and accessing work or learning opportunities.
+The money can help you look after yourself and manage everyday tasks to stay independent for longer and allows you to continue getting out and about and accessing work or learning opportunities.

 - Pay a care agency to support you with daily tasks